Effects of Hurricane Dorian in the Carolinas: North Carolina

 The North Carolina Department of Transportation suspended construction along evacuation routes, and readied 2,415 employees to respond to disruptions in transportation.
 The organization assisted in ferry evacuations while also preparing flight teams and drones to survey damage.
 Fearing a repeat of Hurricane Florence, which wrought unprecedented flooding throughout the Carolinas a year earlier, high water vehicles were staged along Interstate 40.
 Across the state, 521 National Guard members, 181 high water vehicles, 23 swift water rescue teams, 48 high water vehicle teams, and 19 aircraft were deployed.
 The University of North Carolina at Wilmington joined dozens of school districts to cancel classes.
 Downtown, the city opened two parking decks for residents to relocate their vehicles during the storm, and the annual Wilmington Boat Show was cancelled.
 Ports in both Wilmington and Morehead City were closed.
 A two-unit Brunswick nuclear power plant was shut down near the city.
 On September 4, commercial flights at the Wilmington International Airport were grounded.
-At the Fayetteville Regional Airport, American Airlines cancelled all flights, Delta Airlines cancelled a single flight, and the United Service Organization center was closed.
+At the Fayetteville Regional Airport, American Airlines cancelled all flights, Delta Air Lines cancelled a single flight, and the United Service Organization center was closed.
 At the upstate Charlotte Douglas International Airport, 121 flights were cancelled and an additional 87 were delayed.
-American Airlines capped their prices and suspended baggage and pet fees.
+American Airlines capped its prices and suspended baggage and pet fees.
 To accommodate fleeing residents and alleviate concerns about local havens overflowing, two so-called "mega-shelters" were opened in Durham and Clayton.
 The Charlotte Motor Speedway was also utilized as a shelter, where 69 campsites occupied about 150 people mainly from Wilmington.
 Statewide, about 65 shelters housed 2,200 evacuees.
 The USDA Forest Service waived fees for campgrounds in the Nantahala and Pisgah national forests, while local animal sanctuaries throughout The Triangle took in dogs, cats, horses, and livestock.
 Approximately 9,000 Duke Energy personnel were readied throughout the Carolinas, accompanied by 85 employees from Ameren, Missouri.
 More than 2,700 active-duty service members staged supplies at Fort Bragg, where manning was reduced, as well as at Maxwell Air Force Base in Alabama.
 Across five bases in North Carolina, 820 personnel, 26 ships, and 110 aircraft were evacuated.
 Forty-two firefighters from the Greensboro Fire Department were deployed to the coast.
 Numerous cities and counties enacted curfews upon the storm's approach.
 Early voting in North Carolina's 9th congressional district was disrupted as the Bladen County Board of Elections closed.
 Voting was also impacted in the 3rd congressional district.
-Ultimately, early voting hours were extended for the in every county of the 3rd congressional district for the special election in that district, and four counties in the 9th congressional district for that district's special election.
+Ultimately, early voting hours were extended in every county of the 3rd congressional district for the special election in that district, and four counties in the 9th congressional district for that district's special election.
 The date to submit absentee ballots was prolonged.
 One polling place in Tyrrell County was relocated, as the original polling station was utilized as a command post for emergency relief efforts.
 While preparing for the storm, an 85-year-old man in neighboring Columbus County fell from a ladder and died.
 A second man died in Oriental after suffering a heart attack while moving his boat at a marina.